YvesCoding/vuescroll/README.md

 event|params|description
 -----|------------|----
-handleScroll|`vertical, horizontal`|Pass two params to you, vertical includes information about vertical bar and process of vertical bar scrolls, the value is from 0 to 1.0 , and so does horizontal scroll bar.
+handle-scroll|`vertical, horizontal`|Pass two params to you, vertical includes information about vertical bar and process of vertical bar scrolls, the value is from 0 to 1.0 , and so does horizontal scroll bar.

 ### Api